fabianishere/telegraf/plugins/inputs/linux_cpu/README.md

     |-----|-------------|
     | `cpu` | Identifier of the CPU |

-  - The following fields are emitted by the plugin when enabling `gather_cpufreq`:
+  - The following fields are emitted by the plugin when selecting `cpufreq`:

     | Metric name (field) | Description | Units |
     |---------------------|-------------|-------|